 The idea here is to acknowledge that students are humans with interesting ideas and opinions outside the scope of the content curriculum, and to show that I am, too.
 We are all vibrant humans worthy of being heard.

 Zac Chase, the coauthor of Building School 2.0: How to Create the Schools We Need, developed a weekly activity he calls Good News: on a day that is conducive to taking a five-minute break from content instruction (my class typically does this on Fridays), everyone spends time sharing positive happenings in their lives.
 Students volunteer to share any event (no minimum threshold in terms of how “big” or “small” the good news is), and their peers listen patiently and actively.
-After each share, students are invited to connect with classmates about what they shared and celebrate the good news in each other’s lives.
+After each share, students connect with classmates about what they shared and celebrate the good news in each other’s lives.

 Spending five to ten minutes per week doing the Good News activity means an investment of only one hour per month.
 This hour goes a long way toward building a classroom community that celebrates the best of each other’s lives and cultures.